 - You serve jail or prison time.

 If any of these things happen, the SSA could stop your benefits.
-It will depend on the details of what changes and when.
-When your benefits go under review also matters.
-The SSA will discontinue your benefits if they determine you are no longer disabled.
+It will depend on the details of the changes and when they occur.

 Going Back to Work on SSDI